 Incorporating the sense of social intelligence for virtual characters is important to achieve plausible aggregate behavior in crowd simulations.
-Crowds are typically made up of multiple social groups [1, 2], and generating believable group behaviors within a crowd has been a focus of many researchers in recent years [3, 4, 5, 6].
+Crowds are typically made up of multiple social groups [1,2] and generating believable group behaviors within a crowd has been a focus of many researchers in recent years [3-6].

 A group is a social unit comprising several members who stand in status and relationships with one another.
 Behaviors of individual members are regulated in matters of consequence to the group.
-In group activities, people perform actions such as body movements, gestures, and eye gazes as means of participating with others in the group.
-While, crowd simulation applications that consider group organization typically focus on overall formations and inter-member distances, Park et al. showed that communicative behavior within individual groups can impact the distribution of the simulated crowd as a whole [7, 8].
-Applying Herbert Clark's Common Ground (CG) theory [9] to model group behaviors in simulation, they demonstrated the impact of incorporation of their model on the dynamic congestion distribution in simulations, but did not show that the model produced more correct or believable simulations.
+In group activities, people perform actions such as body movements, gestures, and eye gazes as means of participating with others in the group, whereas crowd simulation applications that consider group organization typically focus on overall formations and inter-member distances; Park et al. showed that communicative behavior within individual groups can impact the distribution of the simulated crowd as a whole [7,8].
+Applying Herbert Clark's common ground (CG) theory [9] to model group behaviors in simulation, they demonstrated the impact of incorporation of their model on the dynamic congestion distribution in simulations but did not show that the model produced more correct or believable simulations.

-We extend the group communicative behavior model due to Park et al. to accommodate high-level socially-aware behavioral realism of characters in a crowd simulation.
-In narrative psychology, Bruner advanced an idea that humans make sense of intentional behaviors by taking them into narrative structures [10].
-We employ this concept to test our operationalization of the CG-based crowd simulation (CGCS) model by determining whether the model yields purposive interpretations of the resulting animation.
-Through a series of perceptual user evaluation studies, we demonstrated the interpretability of the character behaviors is associated with the believability of the animation by observers.
+We extend the group communicative behavior model because of Park et al. to accommodate high-level socially aware behavioral realism of characters in a crowd simulation.
+In narrative psychology, Bruner proposed an idea that humans make sense of intentional behaviors by taking them into narrative structures [10].
+We employ this concept to test our CG-based crowd simulation (CGCS) model by determining whether the model yields purposive interpretations of the resulting animation.
+Through a series of perceptual user evaluation studies, we demonstrated that the believability of an animation is affected by communicative and social interactions among characters.

 The remainder of this paper is organized as follows.
-In section 2, we discuss related works and Clark's common ground theory.
-Section 3 provides the design of our multi-agent system.
-The CGCS model is described in Section 4.
-Section 5 presents the design of our user studies and the results.
-We draw conclusions and provide possible future research directions in Section 6.
+In the next section, we discuss related works and Clark's CG theory.
+Then, we provide the design of our multi-agent system.
+Following this, we describe the CGCS model.
+The subsequent section presents the design of our user studies and the results.
+Finally, we draw conclusions and provide possible future research directions.